FestiveSpooks/FestiveSpooks/README.md

 -  Dandy's World
 -  Carmen Sandiego
 -  Regretevator
--  My Little Pony
 -  Total Drama
--  Sprunki
 -  Five Night's At Freddy's
 -  Yandre Simulator
 -  The Substance
+-  Totally Spies

    ### Ships that you might not like so I'm warning ya rn!!
 (WARNING: MULTISHIPPER)||DANDYS WORLD
    🎀 - I ship it

    🔥 - I like it, I don't ship it though

-   ❤‍🩹 - Starting to dislike the ship but i'll still support it
+  ❤‍🩹- Starting to dislike the ship but i'll still support it

    🍪 - I LOVE THIS SHIP OMG IM BUSTING
   ## Toons
-- 🔥ShellVision (Vee x Shelly)
+- 🎀ShellVision (Vee x Shelly)
 - 🔥MoonFlower (Astro x Dandy)
 - 🍪MoonBerry (Astro x Sprout)
 - 🍪BerryFunny (Looey x Sprout)